fusion-dancing-eu/fusion-dancing-eu.github.io/content/local-scenes.md

 ## Custom intro text

-If you want, you can also send along a custom intro text that you would like to see displayed on your local scene page before the list of events.
+If you want, you can also send along a custom intro text that you would like to see displayed on your local scene page above the list of events.